youngmg1995/NES-Music-Maker/README.md

 # NES-Music-Maker
-Using Recurrent Neural Networks to Generate 8-Bit Music for the Nintendo Entertainment System
+Using AI Neural Networks to Generate 8-Bit Music for the Nintendo Entertainment System